Flege, J. and MacKay, I (2011). What accounts for “age” effects on overall degree of foreign accent? In M.

 system, amount of input, quality of input, Polish, Chinese, language use estimates, percentage L1 use,

-principle components analysis, language background questionnaire, perceived foreign accent,
+principle components analysis, language background questionnaire, perceived foreign accent, pronunciation,

 Flege, J. (2007).
 Language contact in bilingualism: Phonetic system interactions.
 In J. Cole and Hualde, J.